BetterDiscord/docs/docs/plugins/basics/addons.md

 ## AddonAPI

 The addon api is available as part of `BdApi`.
-Theres two instances, one for plugins and one for themes at `BdApi.Plugins` and `BdApi.Themes` respectively.
+There's two instances, one for plugins and one for themes at `BdApi.Plugins` and `BdApi.Themes` respectively.
 This api has a few helpful utilities for interacting with other plugins, and even has the current addon folder as a property.
 For a more exhaustive list of available methods and properties, take a look at the [api reference](/api/bdapi).

 ## Getting Addons